6 Reasons Regular Dental Check-Ups Are So Important

 Proper oral health is about more than keeping your teeth and gums healthy – it’s about keeping you healthy with preventative care.
 You can’t expect your car to run if you never fill it with gas or change the oil.
 The same goes for our health.
 If you don’t take care of your teeth and gums, disease and other conditions can develop that throw off your overall wellness.

-At Joyner Dental Arts, our team takes pride in helping you maintain a beautiful smile.
+At Dental Arts Dr. Deb Cassill, our team takes pride in helping you maintain a beautiful smile.
 Whether you’re in need of a routine dental exam, or you’re ready for a whitening treatment, we’d be happy to work with you.
 Give us a call today at 319-377-6504 to schedule your appointment.